Jygsaw/comfortfood-next/README.md

 - PUBLISH => if (createdFrom = LIVE), then replace LIVE w/ DRAFT
     - and delete all related drafts?
     - and allow publish of separate new record?
+- research html editors and embedding user articles in pages